-If you have a personal equality matter and you want to speak to someone in HR & OD about this, you should contact the HR partner for your Faculty or Directorate.
-A list of HR partners, plus other members of staff in HR & OD, can be downloaded from the HR and OD website.
+If you have a personal equality matter and you want to speak to someone in HR and OD about this, you should contact the HR partner for your Faculty or Directorate.
+A list of HR partners, plus other members of staff in HR and OD, can be downloaded from the.

 If you are a student and want to speak to someone about a personal equality matter, or if you feel you need some advice or support, you might want to contact our Student Support Services (SSS).
 You can do this by visiting the SSS website or by emailing firstname.lastname@example.org.
 Alternatively, call into the Student Services Hub which is located at the Queen's Court Entrance of the Cottrell Building.